 What is Bicycle Insurance?

-Bicycle insurance is meant to protect your bicycle against various perils.
+Bicycle insurance is meant to protect your bicycle against various dangers.

 These may include theft, vandalism, damages, and other threats.